Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Smile and dental implant models

 The reason dental implants are so unique is that they do something no other tooth replacement can: bring back the crown and root of a tooth.
-Other treatments only bring back the part of the tooth you can see, and while this helps with aesthetics, they usually leave patients with weakened bites.
-Implants, on the other hand, come with many advantages:
+Other treatments only bring back the part of the tooth you can see, and while this helps with aesthetics, they usually leave patients with weakened bites and unsupported jawbones.
+Implants, on the other hand, come with many advantages, which you can read more about below.

 Indications for Dental Implants